AD469X-EVB HDL project

 The AXI PWM GEN IP core is used to drive CNV when the SPI Engine is operating in Offload mode along with logic gates and a few extra signals to ensure proper control of the signal.

-Also, to exit conversion mode on the device, one extra pulse on the CNV pin is needed before sending the exit command, otherwise this command is ignored by the ADC.
-This feature also allows the system to read single samples using the SPI Engine FIFO mode.
-To achieve this, an OR gate is used to allow the software to generate CNV pulses using a GPIO signal.
+In both modes 0 and 1, an OR gate allows the software to generate CNV pulses using a GPIO signal.
+This is needed to exit conversion mode on the device, as one extra pulse on the CNV pin is required before sending the exit command.
+This also allows the system to read single samples using the SPI Engine FIFO mode.

 Block diagram

-The data path and clock domains are depicted in the below diagram:
+The data path and clock domains are depicted in the below diagrams.

 Zedboard